W6IWI, Tucson AZ

 RBN Report

-The table below is generated by a PHP script that pulls JSON data from the Reverse Beacon Network, parses it, calculates distance and bearing based on latitude and longitude, then shows data for the last 250 spots.
+The table below is generated by a PHP script that pulls JSON data from the Reverse Beacon Network, parses it, calculates distance and bearing based on latitude and longitude, then shows data for the last 100 spots.
 Frequency changes greater than 1 kHz or time changes greater than 1 hour are shown in bold.
 The Rx links link to the QRZ page for the station.
-The SNR links link to a graph of signal to noise ratio versus time for that receiver and band (data limited to 250 spots total from RBN)
+The SNR links link to a graph of signal to noise ratio versus time for that receiver, mode (CW or RTTY), and band (data limited to 100 spots from RBN)

 The background color is green if the distance is greater than 3,000 miles.
 The Relative Distance column has a * for every 200 miles.